hcl14/ColorPrediction/README.md

 The target cluster is 6.
 If it is not present for a certain year, the previous value is used.

-The `glm` model was trained on the first 20 values (out of 28), the Hue dynamics for the last 8 was predicted.
+The `glm` model was trained on the first 20 values (out of 28), the Hue dynamics for the last 8 (4 years) was approximately predicted.
 The result shows that prediction is possible.

 ![Plot](/Fulldata_glm.png?raw=true "GLM Prediction, Full data")